makkus/freckles/src/freckles/doc/security.md

 ### Running *freckles* {: .section-title}
 <div class="section-block" markdown="1">

-As was mentioned above, *freckles* only asks you for sudo/root passwords when the task you want it to execute requires it.
-Sometimes *freckles* will be run as the root user, for example when run inside a Docker build process.
-Sometimes a system is setup so that there exists an admin user who has access to sudo without having to provide a password.
+As was mentioned above, *freckles* only asks you for sudo/root passwords when the task you are about to run requires it.
+Sometimes *freckles* itself will be run as the root user, for example when run inside a Docker build process.
+Sometimes, as is the normal case, a system is setup so that there exists an admin user who has access to sudo without having to provide a password.
 In fact, *freckles* comes with [a *frecklet*](/frecklets/system/passwordless-sudo-users) to setup just that.

-The only 'real' advice I can give without knowing any further details: try to run *freckles* always with the minimum amount of privileges that are needed for a certain task.
+In any way, be extra diligent when root permissions are required (which is basically 90% of the time, unfortunately).

 #### 'Trusted' *frecklets* {: .block-title}
 <div class="section-block" markdown="1">

-To somewhat mitigate users using harmful *frecklets*, *freckles* comes with two 'officially sanctioned' sets of *frecklets*.
+To somewhat mitigate users executing harmful *frecklets*, *freckles* comes with two 'officially approved' sets of *frecklets*.
 Those come with their own sort of 'trust levels'.
-The items from the [default](/frecklets/default) repository are vetted by the *freckles* developer himself (aka, me), so if you trust *freckles*, can also trust those.
+The items from the [default](/frecklets/default) repository are vetted by the *freckles* developer himself (aka, me), so if you trust *freckles*, you can also trust those.
 The [community](/frecklets/community) *frecklet* repository is created and curated by the community.
-There will hopefully be a lot of eyes on the contents of the *frecklets* in there, which will make it harder for somebody to sneak in something malicious.
+Those will hopefully receive enough scrutiny by the repository contributors, which should make it harder for somebody to sneak in something malicious.
+This is for you to decide though, if you want to use them, add the ``--community`` flag to your *freckles* runs (or add it to your [context](/doc/configuration/contexts)).

 </div>